Deepak020202/90DaysOfDevOps/README.md

 1. **Troubleshooting:**
    - Simulate a pipeline failure (e.g., by introducing an error in the Jenkinsfile) and document your troubleshooting process.
    - Use commands like `docker logs` and review Jenkins console output.

+### 1.Checking the  Console Output:
+### 2.Use docker logs: This helps to debug container-related failures.
+### Adding echo statements in each stage to confirm the flow is correct.

 2. **Monitoring:**
    - Describe methods for monitoring Jenkins, such as using system logs or monitoring plugins.

+### 2.Checking System Logs:
+### Use command:
+tail -f /var/log/jenkins/jenkins.log
+Helps track JVM memory issues, plugin errors, or restarts.

 3. **Advanced Debugging:**
    - Add debugging statements (e.g., `echo` commands) in your Jenkinsfile to output environment variables or intermediate results.
    - Use Jenkins' "Replay" feature to test modifications without committing changes.

+### Use Jenkins "Replay" Feature:
+### Modify the Jenkinsfile temporarily to test fixes without a Git push.

 4. **Document in `solution.md`:**
    - Provide a detailed account of your troubleshooting, monitoring, and debugging strategies.
    - Reflect on how these practices help maintain a stable CI/CD environment.